IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/editing.md

 # {Platform} {ComponentTitle} Editing

-The {ProductName} {ComponentTitle} Cell editing feature in {ProductName}  provides an easy way to perform data manipulation operations like creating, updating, and deleting records.
+The {Platform} {ComponentTitle} Cell editing feature in {ProductName}  provides an easy way to perform data manipulation operations like creating, updating, and deleting records.
 The {Platform} {ComponentTitle} provides you with a powerful public API which allows you to customize the way these operations are performed.
 The data manipulation phases are:
 - [Cell Editing](cell-editing.md)
 - [Row Editing](row-editing.md)
 - Batch Editing (Coming Soon)